 - 12:16, Charge nurse Mary arrived first and assessed the patient.

-- Start the writing process early or take notes shortly after to remember key details.
-Evernote is recognized as one of the best note-taking apps for healthcare providers.
-Microsoft OneNote, Notability, and Simplenote are good options, as well.
+Tip #6: Start the writing process early or take notes shortly after to remember key details.

 Organizational and practice setting requirements may vary.
 Regardless of your nursing background, or whether you’re working at a hospital, clinic, or other healthcare center, it’s your responsibility to follow the incident reporting guidelines established by your facility.